What is Damping-off? Take action on this issue that Affects Microgreens

 You planted your Microgreens seeds with a ton of gentle care, looking over them like a hawk on the highway watching for a road meal.
 You dance while the seedlings sprout, then wail in pain as they fall quicker than they emerged.
 What happened to them?

 Typically, the accuser is a parasitic fungus that has invaded the seeds.
 They have exciting names such as Pythium, Fusarium, and Rhizoctonia.
-If you really want to get scientific, Fusarium and Rhizoctonia are fungi, and Pythium is known as oomycetes.
+If you really want to get scientific about it, Fusarium and Rhizoctonia are fungi, and Pythium is known as oomycetes.
 But who's going to count.

 These fungal spores also live in the soil and can be spread by infected equipment, blown by the wind, or born by pests.
 Once there, it does not take much to ruin your trays of Microgreens or even your garden beds full of fragile young plants.